djaydev/docker-recordings-transcoder/README.md

 ## DVB Recordings and Subtitles

 If your Live TV recordings are from DVB channels and you set subtitles to 1=yes, the recordings will be converted to h265 with the DVB subtitles included, but the container will be .mkv instead of .mp4.
 This is the only condition where mkv is used, and it's because mp4 does not support DVB subtitles.
 One benefit of this is mkv will produce a slightly smaller file size than mp4 at the same quality.
-If you prefer to have all mp4 files then switch subtitles to 0 and possibly utilize an external subtitle source such as [Caption](https://getcaption.co/).
+If you prefer to have all mp4 files then switch subtitles to 0 and possibly utilize an external subtitle source such as [Caption](https://getcaption.co/) or [Bazarr](https://www.bazarr.media/).

 ## Unraid Users